 This feature is only available with the MultiSync PA series, P232W, P241W, and P242W models.
+See the "Features by Model" on page 57 for all model specific functionality.

-See the Using 6 Axis Color Trim chapter for more information on using this feature.
+See "Using 6 Axis Color Trim" on page 56 for more information on using this feature.